Choi Soon-sil

-Biography
+Life and education

-Choi Soon-sil was born on June 23, 1956 as the fifth daughter in her family.
-Choi's father is Choi Tae-min, who was the leader of a cult combining various elements of Buddhism, Christianity, and traditional Korean Shamanism.
-Her mother is Im Sun-yi.
-She is alleged to have founded the "Eight Fairies" group associated with the impeachment of President Park Geun-hye.
+Choi Soon-sil was born on June 23, 1956, as the fifth daughter in her family to Lim Seon-yi and Choi Tae-min, a former Buddhist monk and the leader of The Church of Eternal Life, a cult that combined various elements of Buddhism, Christianity, and traditional Korean Shamanism.
+Some media has reported that Choi Soon-il acted as a shaman (mudang) for the sect, although the accuracy of this label, as well as the legitimacy of her practice has been questioned by traditional shamans.
+She is alleged to have founded a clique named the "Eight Fairies" associated with the impeachment of President Park Geun-hye.

 She claimed to have entered Dankook University in 1975.
 However, upon later research it was discovered that she was only auditing classes.
 She was married to Kim Young-ho from 1982 to 1986 and they had a son in 1983.
 She was then married to Chung Yoon-hoi from 1995 to 2014, and they had a daughter in 1996, dressage athlete Chung Yoo-ra.
 Chung Yoon-hoi had served as secretary to Choi Soon-sil's father, Choi Tae-min, and served as chief of staff to President Park Geun-hye during her time as a congresswoman in the National Assembly.